UncleBen420/TM-2022-Deep-reinforcement-learning/README.md

 - Deeper Implementation: It is still a simulation environment but now deep reinforcement learning agent receive the state has an image.

-- Real Implementation: Using the same problematic (Where is Waldo?) the agent is know in a real environment (a real high resolution image).
+- Real Implementation: Using the same problematic (Where is Waldo?) the agent is now in a real environment (a real high resolution image).